The Darley Dale Fly Fishing Club

 The Darley Dale Fly Fishing Club was formed in Derbyshire in 1862, which makes it one of the oldest fly fishing clubs, not just in Derbyshire, but in the country.

-Recent improvements to provide easier acces to the river for the 2015 season
+Improvements to provide easier access to the river were introduced for the 2015 season.
+Further improvements have been made recently.

 Also a quarter of a mile, approximately, of double bank fishing at Carr Hill Farm – (below Abbey Pool).